WELCOME TO OUR FREQUENTLY ASKED QUESTIONS ABOUT CHINA

 What travel insurance do I need for China?

 We require all our customers to have backpackers travel insurance when coming on the trip.
+We recommend purchasing a travel insurance that offers ‘Bad Weather or Natural Disaster Coverage’.

 Please bring details of your travel insurance along with you.
 In the event of an accident, we may need contact your insurance company on your behalf, so we will need the insurance company’s name and phone number and your policy number.
+We recommend using World Nomads as your travel insurance provider.

 Do I need any special vaccinations for China?